-A simple and light sponge cake, made with either duck eggs or chicken eggs, complements fresh spring strawberries and whipped cream.
+A simple and light sponge cake, made with either duck eggs or chicken eggs, the perfect complement to fresh spring strawberries and whipped cream.

-This sponge cake, as so many of my recipes do, began at the farmers market.
+This sponge cake began at the farmers market.

 My lamb people had duck eggs on sale.
 I had no idea what to with those large and rich eggs but let them convince me to buy some anyway.
 A quick search revealed that Duck eggs are particularly good for baking since the whites have more structure to them than chicken eggs.